awgil/ffxiv_bossmod/README.md

 The CD Planner allows you to turn your autorotation configuration into a plan for a specific boss fight.
 For instance, during a boss fight, you can automatically cast a raid-wide mitigation ability right before the boss casts an AoE.

 All of the options from autorotations are supported in a CD planner, which include "tracks" for using role-based abilities, limit break, cooldowns, and more.
 These are all configured on a per-boss basis.
-A small guide on using this can be found [here](https://github.com/awgil/ffxiv_bossmod/wiki/Using-the-CD-Planner).
+A small guide on using this can be found [here](https://github.com/awgil/ffxiv_bossmod/wiki/Using-the-CD-Planner:-Basic-Tutorial).

+For an advanced version of the CD Planner with extended functionality and enhanced capabilities, please refer to the comprehensive guide available [here](https://github.com/awgil/ffxiv_bossmod/wiki/Using-the-CD-Planner:-Advanced-Plan-Making-using-Replays).

 # AI